abcnorio/aas-mult/Readme.md

 - create a complete probability space of all possible values
 - put one's own probability distribution over the probability space and draw a random value from that (per category)

 It is possible to use other probability distributions than the ones mentioned here.
 This requires some changes in the script that every R user with enough knowledge can do.
-Or one could add a general function to just passthroughs `R` code directly.
+Or one could add a general function to passthrough `R` code directly.

 #### Categories (multiple, logical)

-Categories can be either multiple or logical (two values possible).
+Categories can be either `multiple` (categories) or `logical` (two values possible).
 The handling is identical.

 - `probs` - this puts weight on the possible values.
 Weights are re-calculated as probabilities by the script that sum up to 1.

 #### Linear increase (integer, float)

-Linear increasing values of type integer or float use the distribution outline in the column `probcalc` which is a truncated normal distribution.
+Linear increasing values of type `integer` or `float` use the distribution outline in the column `probcalc` which is a truncated normal distribution.
 This allows - as the name says - to truncate the normal distribution which fits the needs here perfectly well.

 - `SD` - standard deviation of the truncated normal distribution
 - `SD` - if `EQUAL` is set and column `probcalc` contains `uniform`, a uniform distribution is applied.
 Then all values have the same probability 1/length(prob space).

 #### Non-linear increase

-Non-linear increasing values of type "percent" have a range between 0 and 1 and can be handled like probabilities.
+Non-linear increasing values of type `percent` have a range between 0 and 1 and can be handled like probabilities.
 Their nature is non-linear and one has to use the GUI practically to understand the non-linear nature and its visual impact on the output.
 To introduce statistical variation a [beta](https://en.wikipedia.org/wiki/Beta_distribution) distribution offers a range of variation that fits, mostly because it is very flexible in the way it [looks](https://en.wikipedia.org/wiki/Beta_distribution#/media/File:PDF_of_the_Beta_distribution.gif) and it is easy to create the parameters of a beta distribution by getting some values.

 - `LOW` - choose a lower bound
 - `UP` - choose an uppper bound